 If you’re willing to take on some foreign currency risk, you can earn even higher interest rates than you’ve seen here.
 Banks in Egypt, Ukraine, Kazakhstan, Russia, and elsewhere offer high yields into the double digits in their local currencies.

-Some of those foreign currencies are worthless trash, while some are halfway decent.
-It wasn’t that long ago that the US dollar was sold off as investors sought the higher yields of emerging world currencies, and I believe that cycle will play out again sometime in the future.
+Some of those foreign currencies are worthless, while some are halfway decent.
+It wasn’t that long ago that the US dollar was sold off as investors sought the higher yields of emerging world currencies, and we believe that cycle will play out again sometime in the future.

-Whether you prefer the stability of US dollars or are willing to add some foreign currency exposure to your portfolio, my own experience over the years has shown me that banking overseas is indeed safe.
+Whether you prefer the stability of US dollars or are willing to add some foreign currency exposure to your portfolio, banking overseas is usually safe.